matthewvandyek/RData-to-csv-converter/README.md

 # RData-to-csv bulk converter
 My friend needed this and it took far more effort than anticipated to do it.
-Here is the something for future reference.
+Here is something for future reference.
 I don't know how to use R, and this is something that's supposed to be useful who people who likewise have never touched R before.

 ### Known problems:
 * Windows: trouble installing plyr library